This isn’t a blog post I wanted to write.

 Difficult weeks ahead of us…

 … that’s the nicest word I can use to describe our situation.
 Unfortunately, the ESHAP chemo didn’t help.
 Lymphoma is still there and only decreased in some areas by 25-30%.
-Not enough to go ahead with stem cell transplant…
+Not enough to go ahead with a stem cell transplant…

 Yesterday, Gosia started another chemo treatment – called brentuximab.
 She will probably have 2 cycles of that, followed by another PET scan.